tnas/introspectorfilter/README.md

 - `cd introspectorfilter-jsf`
 - `mvn tomcat7:run-war`

-If any dependency errors for the introspectorfilter-jar module are triggered, go back to the project root directory and run:
+If any dependency errors for the introspectorfilter-core module are triggered, go back to the project root directory and run:
 - `mvn clean install`
 - run the previous two commands again